Installing Your Glove Box

 Glove Box Gloves

-To attach the gloves, pull them over the two glove box ports and secure them in place with two of the O-rings provided.
+To attach the gloves, pull them over the two ports and secure them in place with two of the O-rings provided.
 These should be tight enough to hold the glove in place, ensuring a tight seal.

 Make sure that you check the gloves regularly for wear and tear and replace them as soon as possible if you find any holes.
 While you can temporality seal small holes with black electrical tape, this is not a permanent solution, and you should replace the gloves as soon as possible.